cabonitavince/flip-movie-browser/README.md

 The `BLoC pattern` is used for state management in the UI layer.
 Each feature has its own BLoC, handling events and emitting states.
 Dependency injection is managed using `get_it`.

+## Package Abstraction

+This project employs a wrapper pattern to abstract external dependencies, specifically the `http` package used for API communication.
+This abstraction layer provides an interface for making HTTP requests, decoupling the `Data` layer from the underlying HTTP client.
+This design choice enables seamless migration to alternative HTTP packages (e.g., `dio`, `chopper`) in the future, should the need arise.
+By implementing a new concrete class that conforms to the defined interface, the rest of the application remains unaffected, minimizing code changes and reducing the risk of introducing bugs.
+This promotes long-term maintainability and reduces technical debt.

+## Responsiveness

+The application is designed to be responsive across different screen sizes, from mobile phones to tablets.
+This is achieved through a combination of techniques:

+* **`LayoutBuilder`:**  Used to dynamically adjust the layout based on the available screen size and orientation.
+This allows for different layouts to be displayed on mobile and tablet devices.
+* **`MediaQuery`:** Utilized to access device information such as screen size and orientation, enabling adaptive UI elements.
+* **`Grid layouts`:** `ResponsiveGridViewBuilder` is a custom widget used to display movie posters in a grid, which automatically adjusts the number of columns based on the screen width.

+This approach ensures a consistent and user-friendly experience across a range of devices.

+## Dark and Light Theme Compatibility

+The application supports both dark and light themes to provide a consistent user experience across different device settings.
+This is achieved through:

+* **`AppTheme`:** Custom themes defined for both light and dark modes.
+* **`ThemeMode.system`:** Automatically switches between dark and light themes based on the system settings.

+This approach ensures a consistent and user-friendly experience across a range of devices and user preferences.

 ## Building and Running